 Figure T1.3 below shows how to wire power to the SMD34E2 units.
-When designing your own cable that uses an MS-41 connector, connections only have to be made to pin 1, DCPowerMAIN, and either of the DC Common pins, numbered 3 and 4.
-The figure below shows how to wire a CNGL-5M cable to a power supply with the optional connections when using an MS-41 highlighted.
+When designing your own cable that uses an MS-41 connector, connections only have to be made to pin 1, DCPowerMAIN, and pin 3, DC Common.
+The figure below shows how to wire a CNGL-5M cable to the power supply.